Helheim Engine

 • Volumetric Lights

-Creates light beams and god rays for atmospheric scenes.
+Uses ray-marching to calculate the light added and removed from the path geometry-camera.
+This creates light beams and god rays for atmospheric scenes.

 • Height Fog

-Introduces depth-based fog for more immersive environments.
+Introduces height-based fog for more immersive environments.

 • Screen Space Ambient Occlusion